MarkEdmondson1234/appengine-rstudio/README.md

 It takes a while (10mins +)

-7. Once ready, log in with username `rstudio` and password `rstudio`, or your details you set in step 5.
+7. Once ready, log in at https://your-project.appspot.com with username `rstudio` and password `rstudio`, or the credentials you set in step 5.
 8. Configure Identity Aware Proxy https://console.cloud.google.com/iam-admin/iap for the App Engine project URL.
 [How-to guide](https://cloud.google.com/iap/docs/app-engine-quickstart).
 This will add a Google OAuth2 login over the RStudio login page (much more secure)

-You should now have all the settings you saved under `/home/your_user` on the Cloud Service available each time you login.
+You shuld now be able to log in and access all the files you saved under `/home/your_user` on the Cloud Service.
+When first logging in, it should load any SSH and GitHub configurations, and when you create a new RStudio Project with the same name as one already saved, it should download any missing files.

 The server will turn off after some time of inactivity.
-See [this link](https://cloudyr.github.io/googleComputeEngineR/articles/persistent-rstudio.html) for details.
+See [this link](https://cloudyr.github.io/googleComputeEngineR/articles/persistent-rstudio.html) for more details.

 ## Configuration